fanfan-cse-3901/Project-5-0011-1001-0000-0001/README.md

 * If user selects a memory operation, the history buffer will be replaced by a memory buffer which shows the current value in memory buffer.
 If user selects any other operation, the buffer changes back to history buffer again.
 * Users can also type in numbers to lower display.
+* When you are using scientific functions, only the current in the lower display will be processed.

 IMPORTANT NOTE: Like other calculators, it can calculate precisely to a maximum integer value threshold.
 After that, overflow occurs and the final result only outputs to its approximate value and ignore certain digits such as ones, tens,